Book of Forbidden Words by Louise Fein #bookreview @wmmorrowbooks

 Review

-Need a tale of strength and resistance…THIS IS IT!
+Need a story that may call attention to a few things…THIS IS IT!
 Grab your copy today.

 I received this novel from the publisher for a honest review.